 Total estimated cost per year: $33,485

 Many international students will qualify for an academic scholarship.
 Academic scholarships range from $1000 to $6000 per year and are based on any available grades, test scores, recommendations, and personal statements.

 Content to Share

-Please download the SUNY Geneseo Powerpoint for information that you can share with your counselors and students!
+Please download the SUNY Geneseo PPT for information that you can share with your counselors and students!

 - International Relations

 - School of Business (Business Administration, Accounting, & Economics)